-The following table and graphs provide information related to the deductions from fiduciary net position for the fiscal years ended June 30, 2022 and 2021 (dollars in thousands):
+The following table and graphs provide information related to the deductions from fiduciary net position for the fiscal years ended June 30, 2023 and 2022 (dollars in thousands):

 LACERS' deductions from fiduciary net position in this reporting period can be summarized as Benefit Payments, Refunds of Contributions, and Administrative Expenses.
 These deductions represent the types of benefit delivery operations undertaken by LACERS and the costs associated with them.
-Total deductions increased by \$101,047,000 or 7.9% from the prior fiscal year.
+Total deductions increased by \$55,175,000 or 4.0% from the prior fiscal year.

-Compared to the prior fiscal year, benefit payments increased by \$106,848,000 or 8.7%.
-The benefit payments for the Retirement Plan increased by \$96,089,000 or 9.0% mainly due to the annual cost of living adjustments (COLA) (approximately 3.0% increase on average); full year impact of the City and LAWA SIP completed during the prior year fiscal year and Harbor SIP that was completed in the current fiscal year which significantly increased the number of retirees and beneficiaries; and higher average retirement allowance of newly retired Members as compared to those of the deceased Members who were removed from the retirement payroll.
-Payments for Postemployment Health Care Plan benefits increased by \$10,759,000 or 6.7%.
-This increase was mainly due to the increase in healthcare cost due to the significant increase in number of retirees and their dependents eligible for medical subsidy, mainly due to SIP; higher medical subsidy rates effective January 1, 2022; increased reimbursement of Medicare Part B premium mainly due to medical premium reimbursement rates increased; as well as significant increase in dental benefit claims paid for the Self-Funded Plan.
+Compared to the prior fiscal year, benefit payments increased by \$50,353,000 or 3.8%.
+The benefit payments for the Retirement Plan increased by \$48,500,000 or 4.2% mainly due to the annual cost of living adjustments (approximately 3.0% increase on average); slight increase in the number of retirees and beneficiaries; and higher average retirement allowance of newly retired Members as compared to those of the deceased Members who were removed from the retirement payroll.
+Payments for Postemployment Health Care Plan benefits increased by \$1,878,000 or 1.1%.
+This increase was mainly due to the increased reimbursement of Medicare Part B premium and self-funded insurance claims paid for the self-funded plans offset by a small decrease in healthcare cost due to the slight decrease in number of retirees and their dependents eligible for medical subsidy.